tnguyen2907/obot/README.md

 For more details, see the [CI/CD pipeline README](.github/workflows/README.md).

+*Note: There are two other significant aspects of the project that is not included in this repo:*
+- **Nginx** load balancer for the chatbot application: Leveraging GCP's free tier of an e2-mirco instance with free public IP, I set up an Nginx load balancer to route traffic to the node port of the chatbot application.
+SSL certificates renewal was also set up using **certbot (and Let's Encrypt)** to enable **HTTPS**.
-*Note:* Another significant aspect of this project has been setting up authentication for various GCP services using IAM roles, service accounts, and workload identity federation.
-These configurations were managed through `gcloud` scripts (but not included in this repository).
+ - Authentication for various GCP services using IAM roles, service accounts, and workload identity federation.
+These configurations were managed through `gcloud` scripts.